barcelonadigital/easit4all/README.md

 Technicalities
 --------------
-The Easit4All solution is a simple framework composed of three main modules: core, dao and web.
+The Easit4All software solution is a simple java based framework composed of three main modules: core, dao and web.
 The first one contains core components such as configuration, controllers, handlers or plugins.
 The second module contains the data managers and data access objects of the application domain and the last module is the web graphical interface and the files to set up the application.